Seneca-ICTOER/CSP451/docs/C-Assignments/topic-file-4.md

 - Your report file format and naming must follow above instruction, **no marks** will be given to submissions that do not follow the above instructions.
 - Do not copy anything from the course notes or references in your submission.
 What you submit must be your authentic work, even if it is brief.
 A zero mark will be given to works that are copied from other people's work, and you will be reported to academic misconduct committee for further actions.
-- [Seneca’s Copyright Policy](#seneca’s-copyright-policy) applies to all the content you create and all the material provided to you throughout the course.
+- Seneca’s Copyright Policy ??? applies to all the content you create and all the material provided to you throughout the course.

 ---